|Home: Celebrities: On the Beach||Contact!|

 The book was published in a bound hardback edition, comprising 272 pages, with many previously unseen photos and illustrations - some in colour.
 It includes numerous anecdotes and interesting stories from behind the scenes.
 The book covers, amongst many other things, Stanley Kramer's turbulent relationship with Nevil Shute Norway.
 It is structured with self-contained chapters about filming at the various locations around Melbourne and Victoria.

 Since publishing the book, Philip has been engaged in a number of related activities, including contributing to a 2009 BBC4 radio documentary, Fallout from the Shore.
-(A copy of the audio file of this is also available on CD from Philip.)
+(A copy of the audio file of this is available on CD from Philip - contact him by email.)
 He has also worked with an Australian film team developing a documentary about the making of the movie, aptly titled Fallout.
-This documentary is currently being edited for release at the Melbourne Film Festival in 2013, all being well!
-After a battle getting this movie underway, funding has now been provided by Screen Australia and Film Victoria.
-Philip is hopeful that the movie will be picked up by the ABC or SBS, or perhaps the pay TV history channel.
+At the time of writing, this documentary was being edited for release at the Melbourne Film Festival in 2013, all being well!
+After a battle getting this movie underway, funding has been provided by Screen Australia and Film Victoria.
+Philip is hopeful that the movie will be picked up by the ABC or SBS (in Australia), or perhaps the pay TV history channel.
 An essay summarising the story of the making of the movie is also available on the ACMI website.

 On 1 Nov 2004, Philip alerted me to an exhibition at the Frankston Library.
 This was part of a state-wide treasures @ your library campaign, organised by Helen Diggerson, Public Relations Officer of the Frankston Library Service, seeking to acquire local historical material.